towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 For completion of the business task our effort should be answering the following questions:

-- What is the total and average numbers of rides of the both types of users?
+- What is the total numbers of rides of the both types of users?
 - What is the total and average ride duration of the both types of users?
 - What is the total and average ride duration of both types of users based on week of the day and based of the month of the year.
 - What is the numbers of riders per hour for both types of users?